 #4: Rhythmical Rhymes of Biblical Times

 Rhythmical Rhymes of Biblical Times is a fun kids’ Bible that sets Bible stories to rhyme.
 The stories include detailed, fun pictures that held the girls’ attention while I was reading.
 In fact, I wanted to stop on each page to look at the pictures myself!

 It’s a great Bible for family story time, with enough pictures to keep younger kids engaged and enough story to teach older kids.

 #5: The Gospel Story Bible

 Sunshine has now grown into this Bible, a beautiful, hardcover book intended to help children discover Jesus in the Old and New Testaments.
 I like the way each story points out God’s plan of salvation.
 There is always a connection between the Old Testament and the New Testament, as well as important lessons to be learned from the stories, and author Marty Machowski brings these alive in The Gospel Story Bible.

-Sunshine wanted me to include this book on the list.
+Sunshine wanted me to include this book on our list of favourite kids’ Bibles.
 LullaBible: Baby’s First Bible Stories and Songs is a mix of poetry, prayers and songs about the Bible, with pages for Mom to write memories (which I haven’t).
 This was another gift from my mom, for Sunshine’s third birthday, and she often grabs it to take to Mass.
 It includes a CD with songs from the LullaBible, like “God Is So Good” and “Angels Watching Over Me.”

 What are your favourite kids’ Bibles?